kw7oe/kw7oe.github.io/content/posts/writing-mini-redis-server-in-elixir.md

 {{% /callout %}}

-We will also need to have our application supervisor start it, let's update our code in `lib/mini_redis/application.ex`:
+We will need to have our application supervisor start it, let's update our code in `lib/mini_redis/application.ex`:

 ```diff